integritychain/fips203/README.md

 does not require the standard library, e.g. `#[no_std]`, has no heap allocations, e.g. no `alloc` needed, and optionally exposes the `RNG` so it is suitable for the full range of applications down to the bare-metal.
 The API is stabilized and the code is heavily biased towards safety and correctness; further performance optimizations will be implemented as the standard matures.
-This crate will quickly follow any changes to FIPS 203 as they become available.
+This crate will quickly follow any future changes to FIPS 203 as they become available.

 See <https://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.203.pdf> for a full description of the target functionality.